mattes337/MoRAG/maintenance/RELATIONSHIP_CLEANUP.md

 ## What it does

-### 1. LLM-Powered Assessment
+### 1. LLM-Powered Semantic Assessment
-- **Intelligent Analysis**: Uses LLM to assess relationship types and individual relationships for meaningfulness, validity, and duplication
+- **Semantic Value Analysis**: Uses LLM to evaluate relationship types for semantic richness and meaningfulness
-- **Context-Aware Decisions**: Considers entity types, relationship semantics, and graph context
+- **Context-Aware Decisions**: Considers entity types, relationship semantics, and graph context without static keyword lists
+- **Generic vs Specific Detection**: Identifies low-value generic relationships (like "TAGGED_WITH") when high-value specific alternatives exist (like "TREATS", "CAUSES")
 - **Performance Optimization**: Analyzes relationship types first for bulk operations, then handles individual cases
-- **Fallback Rules**: Uses rule-based detection when LLM is unavailable
+- **Minimal Fallback**: Uses only the most obviously problematic types when LLM is unavailable

 ### 2. Duplicate Relationship Detection
 - **Exact Duplicates**: Identifies relationships with identical source, target, and type
 - **Semantic Duplicates**: Uses LLM to find relationships with different types but equivalent meaning (e.g., "WORKS_AT" vs "EMPLOYED_BY")
 - **Bidirectional Duplicates**: Detects redundant A→B and B→A relationships where only one direction is meaningful

-### 3. Meaningless Relationship Removal
+### 3. Semantic Value-Based Relationship Removal
-- **"UNRELATED" Relationships**: Removes relationships explicitly marked as "UNRELATED" (if entities are unrelated, they shouldn't be connected)
+- **Meaningless Relationships**: Removes relationships explicitly marked as "UNRELATED" (if entities are unrelated, they shouldn't be connected)
-- **Generic/Vague Types**: LLM identifies overly generic relationship types like "RELATED_TO", "ASSOCIATED_WITH" when more specific relationships exist
+- **Low-Value Generic Types**: LLM identifies relationships with low semantic value like "TAGGED_WITH", "RELATED_TO", "ASSOCIATED_WITH" when more descriptive alternatives exist
+- **Context-Aware Generic Cleanup**: Removes generic relationships only when specific alternatives exist between the same entities (e.g., remove "TAGGED_WITH" if "TREATS" exists)
 - **Self-Referential Relationships**: Removes relationships where source and target are the same entity (unless explicitly valid like "PART_OF" for hierarchical structures)

 ### 4. Invalid Relationship Detection